www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 - 5e.
 Define the relationship between individual characteristics and instructional methods or strategies chosen.

-Writing a PLEP: Candidates will gather recent information/data for a student and then will write a Present Level of Performance.
+Candidates will gather recent information/data for a student and then will write a Present Level of Performance, annual goal, benchmarks, and accommodations.

 Students should use the USF portal as the first resource for guidance and support on items such as student complaints, safety, security and transportation questions, contact information for various USF departments, student support services such as counseling and academic resources.
 Information on these resources can be found in the For Students section of the USF portal.